 Mike ended his fascinating presentation on the science of chocolate by showing the many uses of Chocolate and the varied ways it can be used to make finished products by Moulding, Enrobing, Panning, Extruding, Spinning and Sculpting.

 Because it was a virtual presentation, unfortunately there were no handouts!

 If you have any queries, please send them to chair

 The event is organised by a team of the U3A Science Network:

 Andrew Cline (AV and technical)

-Please address all enquiries to the organisers: The Third Age Trust and Aston are supportive of the Seminar but unable to answer queries or deal with bookings.
+Please address all enquiries to the organisers: The Third Age Trust is supportive of the Seminar but unable to answer queries or deal with bookings.